Rutuja1307/E-Health-Care-System/README.md

 - Can book appointments.(approval required by admin)
 - Can view/download Invoice pdf (Only when that patient is discharged by admin).

+### Pharmacist
+- Create account for admit in hospital.
+Then Login (Approval required by hospital admin, Then only pharmacist can login).
+- All the medicines and their information in the hospital are managed by the pharmacists.
+- He/she can view which medicines are in the stocks and which are to be needed.
+- He/she can manage all drugs in stocks.
+- When the patient provides the prescription to the pharmacist, the pharmacist can provide the appropriate medications to the concerned patient.
 ---

 ## HOW TO RUN THIS PROJECT